Ben Dent

-Ben Dent is a German rugby league footballer who plays for the Heworth ARLFC in the National Conference League competition.
+Ben Dent is a German rugby league footballer who plays for the Goole Vikings in the RFL League 1 competition.
 He primarily plays as a er and has previously played for the York City Knights.
 He plays for Germany internationally.
-On 4 May 2019 he married childhood sweetheart Harriet Dyson-Dent of Wood Lea.

-In January 2018 Ben was diagnosed with type 1 diabetes.

 Career

 York City Knights

 Dent made his début season for the York City Knights in 2012, playing 5 games.
 In his 79 appearances for the Knights, he scored 37 tries.

 Newcastle Thunder

 At the end of the 2017 season, it was announced that Dent had signed with the Newcastle Thunder.